hyperledgerkochi/KochiOrgBook/docs/gf_info/sub_projects.md

 ## KochiOrgBook Association Wallet (KOBAW)

 KochiOrgBook is an instance of OrgBook.
-It is a [Credential Registry](./glossary.md#credential-registry) of verifiable credentials about entities under a specific jurisdiction.
-It provides a website for a user to search for registered entities.
-It is the enterprise wallet.
+It is a [Credential Registry](./glossary.md#credential-registry) where VCs of associations under a particular jurisidction are stored in a decentralised manner.
+It is also referred to as the association wallet.
+It comes with a front end where user's can search for the registered associations or about a particular credential.

 [Link to repo](https://github.com/hyperledgerkochi/KochiOrgBook)
 ***